amissine/GrenacheGrapeIsAwesome/README.md

 DEBUG='ggia:*,grenache:grape,bittorrent-dht' npm start example1
 ```

 It outputs the debug information from `example1` and from the modules in use - `grenache-grape` and `bittorrent-dht`.
 I saved the output into [this Google document](https://docs.google.com/document/d/1qqULcyuq26l3t1Gcs_9qCsxkYqQMqNBdX-A81Sz2bFY/edit).
+The example demonstrates a simple way to create a Kademlia cloud of nodes and to grow it as needed.
+The first node in the cloud (the known node) does not bootstrap, since there are no more nodes to bootstrap to.
+The second and all subsequent nodes bootstrap to the known node.
+All they know before joining the cloud is the IP address and the port number of the known node.
+As they join the cloud, they learn about each other.
+It's fun to look at the output and see how this happens.
+Awesome!